Yo Gotti: 2013–present: I Am, The Art of Hustle, Untrapped and CM10: Free Game

 In February 2016, Yo Gotti released the official cover art for both the standard and deluxe versions of The Art of Hustle, and the release date of the album.
 Released on February 19, 2016, the album peaked at number 4 on the Billboard 200.
 The album's lead single "Down in the DM", featuring Nicki Minaj on the remix, peaked at number 13 on the Billboard Hot 100.
 In August 2016, singer Meghan Trainor released "Better" featuring Gotti, as the third single from her second major-label album, Thank You.
-Gotti closed out 2016 with the announcement of a deal with Jay Z and his Roc Nation label, in partnership with his own CMG (Collective Music Group) imprint.
+Gotti closed out 2016 with the announcement of a deal with Jay-Z and his Roc Nation label, in partnership with his own CMG (Collective Music Group) imprint.

 In June 2017, Gotti released a collaborative mixtape with record producer Mike Will Made It, titled Gotti Made-It.
 The mixtape's lead single, "Rake It Up" featuring Nicki Minaj, peaked at number 8 on the Billboard Hot 100 and became his highest charting single in the country.
 "Rake It Up" was later included on his ninth album I Still Am (2017).
 Gotti's tenth album, Untrapped, was released in January 2020 and became his fourth consecutive top-ten debut on the Billboard 200.
-The album features Megan Thee Stallion, Lil Uzi Vert, Rick Ross, Ty Dolla $ign, and Moneybagg Yo, among others.
+The album features Megan Thee Stallion, Lil Uzi Vert, Rick Ross, Ty Dolla Sign, and Moneybagg Yo, among others.
 It was Gotti's fourth and final album under the initial Epic Records contract.

 In July 2020, he released the single, "Recession Proof", on his label CMG, with Epic, under a new contract.
 Sophie Caraan of Hypebeast said on the song, "He celebrates his longevity in the music industry, his growth as a businessman and rise as a music exec, boasting his label's lineup that includes the likes of 42 Dugg, Blac Youngsta and Lil Migo, and his management work with Moneybagg Yo and Blocboy JB".
 In September 2021, Yo Gotti announced that he had become co-owner of the Major League Soccer franchise D.C.
 United.
 He explained that he saw its growth over the years after being introduced to the game by his son.